Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Modified inexact proximal DC algorithms

 and thus $ \tilde{\varphi}_k(z^{k+1}) \ge \varphi_k(z^{k+1}) + \frac{\rho}{2} \|z^{k+1} - z^k\|^2. $ Combined with \eqref{suff_decrease_proof_eq1}, we have

 The conclusion follows immediately from (\ref{15-16}).

 \end{proof}

 The following theorem is the main result of this section.
-It proves that any accumulation point of iP-DCA is an KKT point as long as the penalty parameter sequence $\{\beta_k\}$ is bounded.
+It proves that any accumulation point of iP-DCA is a KKT point as long as the penalty parameter sequence $\{\beta_k\}$ is bounded.